 - use intuition and gut feeling to navigate the conversation.

 But being present is not always accessible to us, we can be derailed from it; a few examples of such derailments are:

 - being self-critical: the coach’s attention is on the coachee, not herself; thinking about herself is listening to level I, which is not helpful for the coaching conversation

-- being judgemental: the coach listen to the coachee free of judgement – her purpose is not to judge the coachee’s words or action, but to search for ways to help the client discover more about themselves and the context they are in
+- being judgemental: the coach listens to the coachee free of judgement – her purpose is not to judge the coachee’s words or actions but to search for ways to help the client discover more about themselves and the context they are in

 - being anxious to find a solution: it’s not the coach’s job to find solutions, it’s the coachee’s.
 The coach has to help with the process.

 Tools and frameworks